EMDR Therapy at HEARTH Therapy Studios

 What does EMDR treat?

-EMDR (Eye Movement Desensitisation and Reprocessing) is a therapeutic approach that has garnered significant attention since its inception in the late 1980s by psychologist Dr. Francine Shapiro.
-Initially aimed at treating Post-Traumatic Stress Disorder (PTSD), the method utilises specific eye movements to help individuals diminish the intensity of distressing thoughts and memories.
+EMDR (Eye Movement Desensitisation and Reprocessing) is a therapeutic approach developed in the late 1980s by psychologist Dr Francine Shapiro.
+Originally designed to treat Post-Traumatic Stress Disorder (PTSD), EMDR uses specific eye movements to help individuals reduce the intensity of distressing thoughts and memories.
+Over time, it has become a well-established, evidence-based treatment supporting people with a broad range of challenges, including:

-The effectiveness of EMDR lies in its ability to assist the brain in reprocessing "stuck" experiences, allowing these memories to lose their overwhelming or triggering qualities.
-By facilitating emotional regulation and fostering inner resilience, EMDR enables individuals to advance with more ease and confidence in their lives.
+The effectiveness of EMDR comes from its capacity to help the brain reprocess "stuck" experiences so these memories no longer provoke overwhelming or triggering reactions.
+This process supports emotional regulation and strengthens inner resilience, allowing individuals to move forward with greater ease and confidence.

 How long does EMDR take?